top of page

 Limones – Lemons

-Malinche – Literally means the captain’s woman.
-Before she was Malinche, she was Malinali and was sold into slavery by her mother.
+Malinche – Captain’s woman.
+Before she was Malinche, she was Malinali was sold into slavery by her mother.
 This indigenous woman accompanied Hernán Cortés and played an active role in the Spanish conquest of Mexico.
 Seen by some as the traitor of the race; others see La Malinche as the founding figure of the Mexican race.

 Mantilla – A veil or shawl worn over the head and shoulders